DoTheEvo/selfhosted-apps-docker/_knowledge-base/mounting_network_share_linux.md

 # Mounting at Boot Network Shares

 Many ways to mount - fstab, autofs, systemd, fuse, gvfs,...<br>
-but the current go-to is **systemd mount**.
+**systemd mount** is the current go-to

 There are two distinct ways to mount with systemd

 * **mount** unit is enabled<br>
-  straight up simple mounting at boot, high expectation that the network share is always available during the boot, it's simple and easy to control order of execution, time outs, easy to debug, best for servers, docker hosts,...
+  straight up simple mounting at boot, expectation that the network share is always available during the boot, it's simple and easy to control order of execution, time outs, easy to debug, best for servers, docker hosts,...